 This month I received the following reader’s question: Hello Lisanne, you’ve published over 30 book recommendations and I truly wonder where you find the time to read.
 I can’t find the time to read as many books as I’d like, and I guess my question is, how to read more books?

 Thank you for your question.
-While I love reading books ever since I can remember, making time to read is something that still doesn’t feel urgent to me.
-The normal hustle and bustle of the day demand a lot of us, and frankly, unless we prioritize reading, it’s unlikely that reading will ever make it to the top of my to-do list.
+Reading has always been a significant part of my life as it’s a lifelong passion of mine, but I must admit that I still find it challenging to make it a top priority in my routine.
+The normal hustle and bustle of the day already demand a lot of us, and frankly, unless we prioritise reading, it’s unlikely that reading will ever make it to the top of my to-do list.

-When I started to read the book Educated, it grabbed me from the first sentence and didn’t let go of me until I had read the last page of the book.
-Some books have that magical effect that you want to read obsessively to the end.
+However, there are many instances when I do find myself immersed in a book, driven by a profound trigger or an impactful moment that compels me to pick up and delve into the pages.
+When I started to read the book Educated, for example, grabbed me from the first sentence and didn’t let go of me until I had read the last page of the book.

 When Harry Potter and The Philosopher’s Stone came out I had a similar experience as a child, reading it non-stop and eventually finishing it in two days.
 When my parents went to bed I waited for their lights to go out, turned my own light back on, and continued reading.
 Sometimes I got caught by my mom who went to the toilet in the middle of the night, knocking my door in a way as if she already expected me to be awake.